-Issue closes on Tuesday, August 5, 2014
+Issue closes on March 25, 2015

-The subscription list for the Issue shall remain open for subscription upto 5pm,with an option for early closure, as may be decided at the discretion of the duly authorised committee of Directors of our Company subject to necessary approvals.
-In the event of such early closure of the Issue, our Company shall ensure that notice of such early closure is given on or before such early date of closure through advertisement/s in a leading national daily newspaper.
-For further details please refer to "General Information - Issue Programme" on page 37.
+The subscription list for the Issue shall remain open for subscription upto 5pm, with an option for early closure, up to a period of 30 days from the date of opening of the Issue, as may be decided by the Board or a duly authorised committee of Directors of our Company, subject to necessary approvals.
+In the event of such early closure of the Issue, our Company shall ensure that notice of such early closure is given as the case may be on or before such early date of closure/Issue Closing Date, as applicable, through advertisement/s in a leading national daily newspaper.
+For further details please refer to "General Information - Issue Programme" on page 38.

-IL&FS Trust Company Limited has, by its letter dated June 26, 2014, given its consent for its appointment as Debenture Trustee to the Issue and for its name to be included in this Prospectus and in all the subsequent periodical communications sent to the holders of the Debenture issued pursuant to this Issue.
-For further details please refer to "General Information - Debenture Trustee" on page 34.
+IL&FS Trust Company Limited has, by its letter dated February 4, 2015, given its consent for its appointment as Debenture Trustee to the Issue and for its name to be included in this Prospectus and in all the subsequent periodical communications sent to the holders of the Debenture issued pursuant to this Issue.
+For further details please refer to "General Information -Debenture Trustee" on page 34.

-A copy of this Prospectus and written consents of our Directors, our Company Secretary and Compliance Officer, our Chief Financial Officer, our Auditor, the Lead Managers, the Registrar to the Issue, Escrow Collection Bank(s), Refund Bank, Credit Rating Agency, the legal advisor, the Bankers to our Company, the Debenture Trustee, and the Syndicate Member to act in their respective capacities has been delivered to the Registrar of Companies, Kerala and Lakshadweep, in terms of section 26 of the Companies Act along with the requisite endorsed/certified copies of all requisite documents.
-For further details please refer to the chapter titled "Material Contracts and Documents for Inspection" beginning on page 217.
+A copy of this Prospectus and written consents of our Directors, our Company Secretary and Compliance Officer, our Chief Financial Officer, our Auditor, the Lead Manager, the Registrar to the Issue, Escrow Collection Bank(s), Refund Bank, Credit Rating Agency, the Legal Advisor, the Bankers to our Company, the Debenture Trustee, and the Syndicate Member to act in their respective capacities shall be filed with the Registrar of Companies, Kerala and Lakshadweep, in terms of section 26 of the Companies Act along with the requisite endorsed/certified copies of all requisite documents.
+For further details please refer to the chapter titled "Material Contracts and Documents for Inspection" beginning on page 237.